appdev4590/Kivymd/Home.md

 * [KaTrain](https://github.com/sanderland/katrain/) - KaTrain is a tool for analyzing and playing go with AI feedback from KataGo.
 * [inClass (An attendence App)](https://www.youtube.com/watch?v=tij7nK0z-_U) - An app designed by students for the students.
 Purpose – is used for enrolling in online classes and checking attendence (to Excel data can be easily exported)
 * [BMI Calculator](https://github.com/Hash-Studios/Kivy-BMI-App) - This app is a cross-platform BMI Calculator which is completely developed using Python3 and kivy framework.
 KivyMD widgets were also used.
+* [Naturtag: an iNaturalist Image Tagger](https://github.com/JWCook/naturtag) - A tool to browse and add iNaturalist taxonomy & observation metadata to local observation photos.
 Documentation
 -------------